metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Carson Wentz and his mobility has sustained a few drives.

+Greg Ward emerging as a reliable vector on offense.

 Dallas Goedert stepping up as a viable catching option.

 Wentz missing a screen pass that could have closed the game.
 Worrisome.